sktime/mentoring/internships/projects_2025.md

 Max projects: 1

-### gradient-free-optimization algorithms
+### gradient-free-optimization algorithms for tuning

-new implementation of:
+`hyperactive` and `gradient-free-optimizers`- new implementation of:

 * the harmonic search algorithm
 * advanced: the ant-colony optimization algorithm
 * space-filling curves (Hilbert-curve, Z-Order curve) for grid-search
-* add new acquisition functions for bayesian optimization
+* advanced: add new acquisition functions for bayesian optimization
+* advanced: autoML module in `sktime` supporting GFO tuners

 Skills: python, mathematical optimization;

-Getting started: look into structure of existing optimization algorithms in the `Gradient-Free-Optimizers`-package
+Getting started: add one new optimization algorithm to [`Gradient-Free-Optimizers`-package](https://github.com/SimonBlanke/Gradient-Free-Optimizers)

-Expected outcomes: add new optimization algorithm
+Expected outcomes: new optimization algorithms

 Stretch goal: performance benchmarking of new algorithm against other optimization algorithms